OneKnow654/BASLIN/README.md

 sudo chmod +x Game.sh
 ./Game.sh
 ```
+type help in cmd it will print all command that are work in the game

 ### Conclusion

 This script serves as a basic framework for a CTF game, providing essential functionalities for generating, validating, and tracking flags.